joereddington/joereddington.github.io/diary/index.md

 Worked very well.
 Has the advantage that everything I put back on is now the latest version and should have solved problems with the 'different user accounts using sudo'.
 * Nearly forgot the password to my password manager tho so that would have been difficult.
 * Vim's script worked (and I fixed some old problems.
+* There are a few pip3 installs to do that I missed.
+* I forgot my bashrc!
+That's super annoying

 ## 06/10/22 10:05 to to 12:00, +EQT I've been working on the tightrope project.
 (and sent)